Hyogo Japan Travel Guide

 Kobe's recovery inspires fortitude.

-Kobe is a culinary destination, with its well-known beef and diverse food scene.
+Kobe is a culinary destination, with its well-known beef and a range of cuisine scene.

-The city features a scenic harbor, iconic Kobe Port Tower, plus busy Harborland.
+The city features a picturesque harbor, iconic Kobe Port Tower, and bustling Harborland.
 Scenic Rokko Mountains with panoramic views provide a natural escape.

 Kobe offers a relaxed atmosphere compared to Japan's larger metropolises, yet maintains a rich urban experience.
 Its diverse attractions cater to various interests.